rola93/altBotUY/README.md

  * **IMPROVEMENT**: Add a "terms of use" or privacy section thread/page
  * **IMPROVEMENT**: Add an about the project section thread/page
  * **IMPROVEMENT**: Add argparse to give parameters easier
- * **IMPROVEMENT**: Include a real database to account for already processed tweets, dockerized if possible
  * **IMPROVEMENT**: dockerize current solution
  * **IMPROVEMENT**: improve deploy to be available all time, remotely hosted
  * ~~**USE CASE**: Add a service for followers to friendly remind them by DM instead of by public tweets~~